Windsor0501/Windsor0501.github.io/index.md

 ---
 ## Self-description
-- Quick learner with strong curiosities and rich experiences in projects.
+- Quick learner with strong curiosity and extensive project experience.
-- Well-organized practitioner experienced in activity design, task allocation and workload refinement.
+- Well-organized practitioner experienced in activity design, task allocation, and workload management.
-- Sincere team worker believing in the strength of communication, cooperation and careful implementation.
+- Sincere team worker who believes in the strength of communication, cooperation, and careful implementation.
-- Good at sports and calligraphy
+- Enjoys sports and calligraphy.